 These Marinated Barbecue Portobello Mushroom Burgers were made on a 1978 Tollycraft 37 using a Dickinson Marine Sea-B-Que.
 See other boat tested and tasted recipes.

-Marinated BBQ Portobello Mushrooms Burgers (Plant Based)
+Marinated BBQ Portobello Mushroom Burgers (Vegan)

 A quick and easy dinner perfect for Meatless Monday or any grilling opportunity.
 By starting these Marinated BBQ Portobello Mushroom Burgers tops down on the grill, the mushrooms are tender and not too liquidy.